Report Filter

 Anticipated Changes to Customer Base

 The Agency's maximum employment level (MEL) is 180.
-This is a 23 FTE reduction from last year, due to the transition of the Division of Registered Apprenticeships (RA) to Virginia Works.
+This is a 23 FTE reduction from SFY24 due to the transition of the Division of Registered Apprenticeships (RA) to Virginia Works.

 The number of members on the Safety and Health Codes Board is expected to remain stable at 12 members, with two standing ex-officio members covering the Virginia Department of Health and the Virginia Department of Environmental Quality.